What is an Owner-Builder?

 Restricted Building Work

 Restricted Building Work is work which is critical to the integrity of a building.
-It makes sure the building is structurally sound and weathertight, that’s why it can only be done or supervised by tradespeople who are Licensed Building Practitioners (LBPs).
-Restricted Building Work practitioners include:
+It makes sure the building is structurally sound and weathertight, that’s why it can only be done or supervised by tradespeople who are Licensed Building Practitioners (LBP), or by Owner-Builders who have made a statutory declaration and obtained an Owner-Builder exemption from their Council.

 An Owner-Builder can build their own home or do work on their home that is Restricted Building Work but the Owner-Builder must meet all the statutory requirements.
 That means that the standard of the work must be to the same level as if it was carried out by a Licensed Building Practitioners (LBP).
 If you are a suitably skilled owner-builder and meet the criteria of owner-builder, you can carry out restricted building work.

-- The competencies required of a Licensed Building Practitioners and MBIE’s building & construction website on occupational licensing).
+- The competencies required of a Licensed Building Practitioner (LBP) and MBIE’s building & construction website on occupational licensing).

 - The requirements of the building code’s Acceptable Solutions.